-Penalties - if you do not meet these requirements (e.g. miss a provider appointment or activity, or don't report your job searches on time) your next payment may be suspended until you re-engage.
+Penalties - if you do not meet these requirements (e.g. miss a provider appointment or activity, or don't report your job searches on time) your next payment may be suspended if you do not re-engage with your provider within two working days.
 You may also have a demerit point applied if you did not have 'reasonable excuse' for not meeting the requirement.
-If you have too many demerit points, this can lead to financial penalties including suspension of payment for up to four weeks.
-Centrelink must give you an opportunity to explain the reasons for not meeting the requirement before financial penalties are applied.
+If you have too many demerit points, this can lead to financial penalties including cancellation of payments for up to four weeks.
+Your provider must give you an opportunity to explain the reasons for not meeting the requirement before financial penalties are applied.
 If you reject a 'suitable' job offer without a 'reasonable excuse', Centrelink may cancel your payment and impose a four-week waiting period if you re-apply.